sigla-o/matrix-theory/KARTE_en.md

 An electromagnetic wave (EM wave) is a Matrix channel-flow formation in which organized H-3 and H-2 Transit Energy (TE) flows cyclically reorganize and propagate through Matrix channels.

+TE H-2 is not bound to a specific H-3 realization environment.
+During H-2 reorganization, H-3 is displaced into the environment where flow reconfiguration is energetically easier to realize.
+Consequently, an electromagnetic wave can be realized in both the Matrix and object TE structures and can freely transition between the two environments.

 An EM wave is neither a free-energy object nor a photon.
 It is a collective regime of Matrix TE flow organization.

 ---